Women in Kuwait: Political activism and emancipation

 Protests and activism continued and escalated into the 2000s alongside renewed proposals before the legislature, ultimately culminating in a 2004 protest inside the National Assembly building.
 The following year in 2005, Kuwaiti women held some of the largest demonstrations in their history, and in May 2005, the Assembly voted to give women full political rights to vote and hold office.
 The first elections Kuwaiti women ran for office and voted in were in June 2006.
 In 2009, four women were elected to parliament, Massouma A-Mubarak (the female minister appointed), Aseel Al-Awadhi, Rola Dashti, and Salwa Al-Jassar.
-In 2012, a lawsuit against the Ministry of Justice was resolved enabling women to hold high positions in the judicial system.
-In 2014, twenty-two Kuwaiti women were appointed to serve as Prosecutors.
+In 2012, a lawsuit against the Ministry of Justice was resolved, enabling women to hold high positions in the judicial system.
+In 2014, twenty-two Kuwaiti women were appointed to serve as prosecutors.
 In 2018, the Kuwait Ministry of Awqaf and Islamic Affairs changed its policies to allow women in senior positions.
 In December 2019, three women were appointed to cabinet positions, including the first female Minister of Finance in the Persian Gulf region.
 On 30 June 2020, Kuwaiti Attorney General, Dirar Al-Asousi, approved the promotion of eight female prosecutors to become judges.
 On 3 September 2020, the eight judges were sworn in as the first female judges in Kuwait's history.

+In the 2024 Kuwaiti parliamentary elections, a notable aspect was the active involvement of women as both voters and candidates.
+The participation of women in the democratic process, exercising their rights as voters and vying for parliamentary seats, garnered significant attention and positive remarks from observers.
+Although some voters expressed frustration, one voter perspicaciously predicted that only a single female candidate would secure a seat, attributing this to her demonstrated competence during her prior term in parliament.
+The level of women's participation, both in voting and as candidates for elected office, was highlighted as an important development reflecting the growing political empowerment of Kuwaiti women.